 Formal Verification Technologies

 Hardware verification is typically performed by a combination of simulation and formal verification.
 While simulation is still its major component, formal verification's importance is growing and often represents an important part of the process.
 In contrast to simulation, which can only increase confidence over the design's correctness, formal verification has the ability to comprehensively prove this correctness.
 Due to size and time complexity, formal verification application is limited to appropriate areas, but technological advances have now enabled its usage in an almost pervasive way.
-In the Formal Verification Technologies group, we are developing three separate technologies.
-Our main and flagship project focuses on the development of our state-of-the-art model checking technology, RuleBase SixthSense Edition.
-We are also developing a tool called Diver for designer-level verification.
-Finally, the SER project concentrates on the verification and handling of soft errors.
-These three projects are described in more detail below.
+In the Formal Verification Technologies group, we are developing formal verification technology, and verification tools which rely on this technology.
+Our main and flagship project focuses on the development of our state-of-the-art model checker called RuleBase SixthSense Edition.
+Another project involved developing a tool called Diver, for designer-level verification, which employs both formal verification and simulation capabilities.
+Finally, a technology for analysis and verification of design resiliency to soft errors is being developed as part of the InsightER project.
+These three projects are described in more details below.

 The widening verification gap forces VLSI teams to reconsider existing methodologies and processes.
 An emerging trend is breaking the traditional partitioning between design teams and verification teams, making designers more involved in the verification process of their own code.

 Soft errors are transient bit-flips mostly caused by cosmic radiation, package radioactivity, or signal integrity issues.
-While not indicating a permanent hardware defect, soft errors may still be hazardous to the design with their effect ranging from possible performance degradation due to excessive machine restarts, to silence data corruption, where computation integrity is violated unnoticeably.
-Major areas of focus in the landscape of high-end microprocessors are data integrity and long mean time between failures; hence the need for effective tools and methodologies to ensure that reliability requirements are properly met.
+While not indicating a permanent hardware defect, soft errors may still be hazardous to the design with their effect ranging from possible performance degradation to silent data corruption.
+As resiliency against soft errors is important, especially in high-end systems running mission-critical applications, tools and methodologies to effectively ensure that reliability requirements are properly met are needed.